 What will happen if synkinesis goes untreated?

-Synkinesis symptoms may worsen over time.
-If a person has experienced facial paralysis for at least eight months, a treatment consultation with Dr. Azizzadeh is ideal.
-By meeting with Dr. Azizzadeh, a patient can receive expert support so he or she can permanently address facial paralysis symptoms.
+Synkinesis symptoms may worsen over time and may need Synkinesis surgery.
+For those who have experienced facial paralysis for at least eight months, a Facial Synkinesis treatment consultation with Dr. Azizzadeh is ideal.
+By meeting with Dr. Azizzadeh, a patient can receive expert support so he or she can find the best way to permanently address facial paralysis symptoms.

 Contact Us Today to Discuss Synkinesis Treatment Options

-Dr. Babak Azizzadeh is a world-renowned facial paralysis surgeon who has extensive experience in treating patients suffering from facial synkinesis, both surgically and non-surgically.
-He is a Harvard-trained and double board-certified facial plastic and reconstructive surgeon who is happy to help individuals find ways to manage synkinesis.
+Dr. Azizzadeh has extensive experience in treating patients suffering from synkinesis, both surgically and non-surgically.
+He is a dual board-certified facial plastic and reconstructive surgeon who is happy to help patients find ways to manage synkinesis symptoms.
+Call the Facial Paralysis Institute at (310) 657-2203 contact us online today to schedule an in-person or virtual consultation and begin the road to synkinesis recovery.

 Next, read about Botox for synkinesis treatments.